 What was the connection between the Minoan Kingdom and the ancient settlement of Akrotiri?

 The archaeological site of Akrotiri - credits: greeka.com

 Somewhere between myth and history, two real events emerge that shocked the then known Greek area, about 3,500 years ago: the destruction of the Minoan Civilization and the eruption of the volcano of Santorini.
 Archaeologists and scientists have linked the events, believing that the destruction of the Minoan civilization was caused by the violent eruption of the Santorini volcano.

 Initially, it was believed that the eruption of the volcano took place in 1450 BC when the Minoan Palaces were destroyed, but today it is believed that the eruption took place earlier, somewhere between 1627 and 1600 BC.
 The cosmogenic event of the eruption of the Volcano obviously could not leave Crete intact, which is so close to Santorini.
 The volcanic ash of the Santorini volcano covered the Minoan city at the Cape of Thira, covered the Aegean sky, and reached as far as Crete.

 But was it enough to destroy the mighty civilization?
 For many years the views of archaeologists and scientists continue to be up for debate.

-The archaeological site of Akrotiri is a sight no visitor of Santorini should miss.
+The archaeological site of Akrotiri is a sight no visitor of Santorini should miss and one of the most significant archaeological sites in Greece and the rest of the world.
 Regardless of how many days you have at your disposal or the type of vacation you want to experience, a visit to Akrotiri is essential.
 Watch the ancient Greek world come to life with the help of a local guide and you’ll never look at Santorini in the same way again!